Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Audio decoder | BigVGAN (24 kHz) | Generates audio output |

-The key innovation is Hierarchical Tri-modal Interleaving — the model aligns continuous audio features, discrete speech tokens, and natural language text at both phrase and sentence levels.
+The key technique is Hierarchical Tri-modal Interleaving — the model aligns continuous audio features, discrete speech tokens, and natural language text at both phrase and sentence levels.
 This preserves both semantic meaning and prosodic detail (pitch, rhythm, emphasis).

 Model Variants